Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 Many tooth stains are caused by molecules called chromophores — long, carbon-based molecules with chains of alternating double bonds that absorb visible light and reflect color back to your eye.
 Coffee tannins, red wine pigments, tea polyphenols, tomato sauce lycopene, and tobacco tar are all chromophores.
 Over time, they penetrate microscopic spaces within enamel and dentin.
 Brushing can’t reach them.

-• How hydrogen peroxide actually whitens
+• How hydrogen peroxide whitens

 The active ingredient in Zoom is hydrogen peroxide.
 It’s actually the same molecule, albeit at a different concentration, as what’s in the brown bottle in your medicine cabinet.
 When it diffuses into enamel and encounters a chromophore, it releases highly reactive oxygen species that break the chromophore’s chain of double bonds, fragmenting it into smaller, lighter molecules that no longer absorb visible light.
 The tooth itself isn’t being bleached like fabric.
 Instead, the stain molecules trapped within the tooth are chemically altered.

-Philips Research demonstrated this directly in 2012 by isolating the chemistry from the tooth: they put tea-stain chromophores in a simple solution and tracked how quickly they faded with peroxide alone versus peroxide combined with various accelerators.
+Philips Research demonstrated this in 2012 by isolating the chemistry from the tooth: they put tea-stain chromophores in a simple solution and tracked how quickly they faded with peroxide alone versus peroxide combined with various accelerators.
 Two findings stood out.
 Blue light at 465 nanometers significantly accelerated the reaction.
 Heat alone did not.
 Infrared light raised the temperature but didn’t speed up the photochemistry, and excessive heat actually wastes peroxide on unproductive side reactions.¹ This is why the Zoom WhiteSpeed lamp is a blue LED, not a heat lamp.
 The blue wavelength plays the primary role in accelerating the reaction.

 • Why the LED isn't a gimmick